Qawaz/KATE/design.md

 `@embed ./template-path.kte`

-This directly copy pastes the template into the current template , Its global scoped constants can be used inside the current template.
+This directly copies and pastes the template into the current template , Its global scoped constants can be used inside the current template.

 > Embed statements can only be used at the top of the template